 5:30 PM - 8:00 PM

 K-12 teachers and administrators are invited to relax together and explore folk arts in education issues.
-We will provide the hearty soup and welcome you to bring a dish to share.
-Bring examples of useful resources.
+We will provide the hearty soup and welcome you to bring a dish to share in the potluck.
+Teachers can bring examples of resources they have found useful for working with various cultural communities and with folk arts in the classroom.
 Space is limited: RSVP by 11/3.

 Winter Open House

 Friday, December 12th